TekkaGB/AemulusModManager/README.md

 - **For Persona 3 Portable**, select ...\PSP\P3P in the memstick of the PSP or any folder for FTPing later.
 - **For Persona 5**, select \PS3_GAME\USRDIR found by right clicking the game in RPCS3 and selecting Open Install Folder.
 - **For Persona 5 Royal**, select \data\p5r or any other folder for FTPing later.
+- **For Persona 5 Royal (Switch)**:
+    - On emulator by right clicking the game and selecting "Open Mods Directory" for Ryujinx or "Open Mod Data Location" for Yuzu.
+The folder that opens is the output folder
+    - For hardware, you'll have to setup a folder called atmosphere\contents[title id]in your SD card and select that as the output.
 - **For Persona 5 Strikers**, select ...\P5S\data\motor_rsc.
 - **For Persona Q2**, select sd:/luma/titles/<title_id>/romfs/ or <citra_vfs>/load/mods/<title_id>/romfs/.